Yesterday was a special day at JK Heritage Farms.

 When we bought the farm we bought it not only filled with love, but with treasures.

-We have lots and lots of goodies from steamer trunks and milk cans to every single Del's OK Tire bill they've ever paid and all their farm records.
+have lots and lots of goodies from steamer trunks and milk cans to

 It's fascinating to see how much they paid for stock trucks and how much they bought and sold calves for.